 - Focus groups can be done in combination with surveys.
 We’ve done focus groups first to ask broad questions to a small group that will then inform a survey that goes out to the large group.
-We’ve also done focus groups after a survey to go deeper on the some of the questions asked in a survey.
+We’ve also done focus groups after a survey to go deeper into some of the questions asked in the survey.

-There is often a community member or business leader with expertise around the area of a strategic plan.
+There is often a community member or business leader with expertise in the area of a strategic plan.

 - If they are not already a part of the planning process, invite them for an interview to gather feedback and information related to the strategic plan topic.

 - The stakeholders for individual interviews are typically people who have deep history, knowledge, experience, or stake with the organization.

 - Similar to the focus group, outline open-ended questions, but leave room for unguided conversation as well depending on what they want to share.

 Some stakeholders are key decision-makers and influencers in the community.